 The purpose of apocrine sweat glands is a little less cut-and-dried, but they’re active during stress (AKA they’re the reason for stinky stress sweat).Sweat from both eccrine and apocrine glands originally smells like nothing at all.
 The problem is that the bacteria living on our skin LOVE sweat, especially apocrine sweat.
 Bacteria eats it, and this produces some nasty smells.

 Long story short, puberty hormones cause the apocrine sweat glands to activate and go into overdrive.
 Then, bacteria ingest, digest, and egest (poo!) all over your child, until your precious angel begins to smell like an NFL player.
+(To read more on how hormonal changes throughout our lives can affect body odor, click here

 What about stinky kindergarten-age kids?
 Puberty and apocrine sweat aren’t the only causes of smell.
 Even though the apocrine sweat glands aren’t activated yet, younger children can get pretty smelly anywhere bodily fluids and bacteria meet!